 Swakopmund coastline © Judith Duk

-Swakopmund is an enchanting little seaside town in the middle of the Namib Desert, which grew around what was once the main harbour of German South-West Africa.
-Often described as 'a slice of Germany on the edge of the desert', it has many fine German colonial buildings and a distinctly German character.
+Swakopmund is an enchanting little seaside town in the middle of the Namib Desert, growing around what was once the main harbour of German South West Africa.
+It has many German colonial buildings and a distinctly German character.

 Visitors who aren't looking for death-defying activities will enjoy attractions in Swakopmund like the Cape Cross Seal Colony, the National Marine Aquarium, and the Rossmund Desert Golf Course, one of only five all-grass desert golf courses in the world.